Nato defence ministers meet as Putin says Russia is open to more Ukraine talks

 President Joe Biden, meanwhile, gave a televised address in the United States, in which he said an invasion was still possible and stressed the US would defend all Nato territory.

-According to reports, US intelligence sources believe an invasion could commence at 3am local time – 1am in the UK – on Wednesday.
+According to reports, US intelligence sources believed an invasion could commence at 3am local time – 1am in the UK – on Wednesday, however this did not eventuate.

+The ex-US ambassador to Ukraine John Herbst, who was posted to the country between 2003 and 2006, said the Russians were “saying two contradictory things officially”.

+Mr Herbst told the BBC: “Moscow is directly threatening an invasion.
+Many times Russian officials have said that unless Russian demands are met, they will take military technical measures against Ukraine.
+So the Russians are saying two contradictory things officially.

 Defence minister Mr Heappey welcomed news Russia was withdrawing troops, saying it gave the UK “some real cautious optimism”.